American bison hunting: Horse introduction and changing hunting dynamic

 A good horseman could easily lance or shoot enough bison to keep his tribe and family fed, as long as a herd was nearby.
 The bison provided meat, leather, and sinew for bows.

-A fast hunting horse would usually be spared and first mounted near the bison.
+A fast-hunting horse would usually be spared and first mounted near the bison.
 The hunter rode on a pack horse until then.
-Hunters with few horses ran besides the mount to the hunting grounds.
+Hunters with few horses ran beside the mount to the hunting grounds.
 Accidents, sometimes fatal, happened from time to time to both rider and horse.

 To avoid disputes, each hunter used arrows marked in a personal way.
-Lakota hunter Bear Face recognized his arrows by the one of three "arrow wings" made of a pelican feather.
+Lakota hunter Bear Face recognized his arrows by one of three "arrow wings" made of a pelican feather.
 Castaneda wrote how it was possible to shoot an arrow right through a buffalo.
 The Pawnees had contests as to how many bison it was possible to kill with just one bowshot.
 The best result was three.
 An arrow stuck in the animal was preferred as the most lethal.
 It would inflict more damage with each jump and move.
-A white traveler credited the hunters with cutting up a bison and packing the meat on a horse in less than 15 minutes.
+A non-indigenous traveler credited the hunters with cutting up a bison and packing the meat on a horse in less than 15 minutes.